lilliputten/action-excel-vlookup-emulator/README.md

 ## Installation

-Just run `pnpm install` to install all the dependencies.
+Just run `pnpm install --frozen-lockfile` to install all the dependencies.

 Set up local [environent variables](#environent-variables) (not required).